Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond

-A valuable application of this DD-gate is for the polarization of the coupled qubits.
-At room temperature and the typically employed magnetic fields with intensities in the orders of a few mT up to hundreds of mT, the nuclear spins coupled to the NV are nearly in a maximally mixed state.
-Where this thermal polarization given by the Boltzmann distribution is not enough for many quantum technology protocols, differently from nuclear magnetic and electron paramagnetic resonances.
-Therefore, a solution which is able to polarize the spins coupled to the NV is highly valued.
-Different methods have been developed for polarization of spin ensembles~\cite{DNP1, DNP2} and the $^{15}$N nucleus~\cite{single_shot_readout} coupled to the NV.
-But here, we propose a new method with less restrictive experimental constrains, based on simple dynamical decoupling sequences, without requiring RF pulses to nuclear spin, precise magnetic field alignment, intricate pulse generation or long coherence NV diamond samples.
+A valuable application of this DD-gate is for the polarization of the target qubits.
+At room temperature and typically employed magnetic fields with intensities in the orders of a few mT up to hundreds of mT, the nuclear spins coupled to the NV are nearly in a maximally mixed state.
+This thermal polarization given by the Boltzmann distribution is hindering many quantum technology protocols and solutions for polarizing the spins coupled to the NV are highly valued.
+Different methods have been developed for polarization of the $^{15}$N nucleus~\cite{single_shot_readout} coupled to the NV and even spin ensembles~\cite{DNP1}, based on the Hartman-Hahn condition~\cite{HH1} or with complex Hamiltonian engineering sequences~\cite{DNP2}.
+Here, we propose a new method with less restrictive experimental constraints, based on simple dynamical decoupling sequences, without requiring RF pulses to the nuclear spin, precise magnetic-field alignment, intricate pulse generation, or long-coherence NV diamond samples.

-The pulse error resilience analysis performed in Sec.~\ref{sec:pulse_errors} indicates that the CPMG and XYN give rise to fundamentally different resonant responses from the target qubit.
+The pulse error resilience analysis performed in Appendix~\ref{appendix:pulse_errors} indicates that the CPMG and XYN result in different resonant responses from the target qubit.
 Yet, they also behave differently depending on the initial state of the target qubit.
-To show that, Fig.~\ref{fig:NV_polarization}~(a) presents simulations of the NV spectrum under CPMG and XYN sequences considering an initial state $\ket{0}\bra{0}\otimes\hat{\mathbb{1}}/2$.
-The number of pulses $N$ is varied, while considering the same experimental parameters as in Sec.~\ref{sec:NV_2qubit}, apart from the initial state.
-Firstly, the electronic spin under the XYN sequence gives the same resonances as observed in Fig.~\ref{fig:XYN_NV}~(a) when considering the initial state $\ket{m_S=0}\otimes\ket{m_I=+1/2}$.
-This shows that $\langle \hat{S}_z \rangle$ is indifferent to the initial state of the nuclear spin in the XYN sequence.
+To show that, Fig.~\ref{fig:NV_polarization}~(a) presents simulations of the NV spectrum under CPMG and XYN sequences considering an initial state $\ket{0}\bra{0}\otimes\hat{\mathds{1}}/2$.
+The number of pulses $N$ is varied, while considering the same experimental parameters as in Sec.~\ref{sec:NV_2qubit}, apart from this initial state.
+Firstly, the electron spin under the XYN sequence gives the same resonances as observed in Fig.~\ref{fig:XYN_NV}~(a) when considering the initial state $\ket{m_S=0}\otimes\ket{m_I=+1/2}$.
+This shows that $\langle \hat{S}_z \rangle$ does not depend on the initial state of the nuclear spin in the XYN sequence.
 By comparing the central spin resonance between the two sequences, we also observe that XYN generates narrower linewidths and more intense resonance peaks than CPMG.